-Packing for Africa depends on where you’re going as well as what time of the year you’re travelling.
+Packing for Africa depends on where you’re going as well as what time of the year you’re traveling.

-If you’re going on safari, it’s wise to pack decent walking shoes, light or neutral coloured clothing (not white) and a warm top or jacket for the evenings.
-A sunhat is vital, as are sunglasses, binoculars, a camera, spare batteries or a charger, insect repellent, sunscreen and malaria prophylactics if necessary.
-An international plug, small daypack and personal water bottle are also recommended.
+If you’re going on safari, it’s wise to pack decent walking shoes, light or neutral-colored clothing (not white), and a warm top or jacket for the evenings.
+A sunhat is vital, as are sunglasses, binoculars, a camera, spare batteries or a charger, insect repellent, sunscreen, and malaria prophylactics if necessary.
+An international plug, a small daypack, and a personal water bottle are also recommended.

 Passports & Visas

-We recommend contacting the relevant authorities in good time or simply chat to your African Safari Expert before you go – they’ll have all the answers.
+We recommend contacting the relevant authorities in good time or simply chatting with your African Safari Expert before you go – they’ll have all the answers.

-For more expert advice on where to go, what to see and what to do on your African vacation, take a look at our Contact us.
+For more expert advice on where to go, what to see, and what to do on your African vacation, Contact us.

 Types of African Trips